 Jammu and Kashmir is the jewelled crown of India with its extravagant beauty.
-It presents the distinction of multifaceted, variegated and unique cultural blend, making it distinct from the rest of the country, not only from the different cultural forms and heritage, but from geographical, ethical, social entities, forming a distinct spectrum of diversity and diversions.
+It is the amalgamation of multifaceted, variegated and exceptional cultural blend, making it distinct from the rest of the country, not only from the different cultural forms and heritage, but from geographical, ethical and social entities, forming a unique spectrum of diversity and diversions.

 Costumes of Kashmiri Women

-The Kashmiri women are the most beautiful in India.
-They have any English rosiness of complexion behind the Eastern tan.
-The color of their hair ranges from golden red to brunette and that of eyes from green, blue, grey to black.
+The Kashmiri women are considered extremely beautiful with the English rosiness on the cheeks and the Eastern tanned skin.
+The colour of their hair ranges from golden red to brunette and that of the eyes from green, blue, grey to brown.

-The Pheran is the prominent attire for Kashmiri women.
-The Pheran worn by women usually has Zari, embroidery on the hem line, around pockets and mostly on the collar area.
-Ladies prefer suit and Burgha in summer and Pheran are preferred in autumn.
+Pheran is the prominent attire for Kashmiri women.
+Pheran usually has Zari embroidery on the hem line, around pockets and mostly around the collar area.
+Ladies prefer suit and Burkha during summers and Pheran is preferred during autumn.

 For Hindu Women

-The Hindus women of Kashmir wear their Pherans long, stretching up to their feet with narrow sleeves cloths which is turned on the bottom side.
-Often, the Pherans are wrapped tightly on waist by a piece of creased cloth called Lungi.
-The Hindu women, started wearing the saree now But as per the culture of the Kashmir region, they have to wear taranga on their marriage day.
+The Hindu women of Kashmir wear their Pherans long, stretching up to their feet with narrow sleeves.
+Often, the Pherans are wrapped tightly around waist by a piece of creased cloth called Lungi.
+Though the Hindu women have started wearing sarees now but as per the culture of the Kashmir, they have to wear taranga on their wedding day.

-The headdress of a Kashmiri woman is a brightly colored scarf or Taranga, that is stitched to a suspended cap and it narrows down at the back, towards the heels.
+The headdress of a Kashmiri woman is a brightly coloured scarf or Taranga which is stitched to a suspended cap with a cloth around it which extends down towards the heels.
 The Taranga is an integral part of the wedding attire among Hindus.

-The Pherans worn by the Muslim women are traditionally characterized by their broad sleeves and reach up to the knees.
-Elaborate Zari embroideries or floral patterns around the neck and the pockets are a prominent feature of a Muslim woman`s Pheran.
-With Brocade patterns adorn their long sleeves.
-The Pherans are wrapped tightly by a piece of creased cloth called Lungi or Pashmina sawl.
+Pherans worn by the Muslim women are knee-length and are traditionally characterized by their broad sleeves, elaborate Zari embroideries or floral patterns around the neck and pockets, with Brocade patterns adorning their long sleeves.
+Pherans are tightly wrapped around the body with a piece of creased cloth called Lungi or Pashmina shawl.

 They wear a head-gear that looks very distinctive from the taranga.
-The head-gear is in red color, they tie it round their forehead like a turban and they also use trinkets and silver pins to tie it tightly.
-The traditional head-gears are made of fine wool and are thick keeping the people warm in the extremities of winter climate in Kashmir.
+Their head-gear is red in colour and tied around their forehead like a turban with trinkets and silver pins.
+The traditional head-gears are thick and made of fine wool to keep them warm in the extremities of weather conditions in Kashmir.

-The red head-gear known as the Kasaba and Abaya.
-It is worn by the Muslim women as a part of their regular attire, and the Abaya is also commonly worn by them.
+The red head-gear is known as the Kasaba.
+It is worn by the Muslim women as a part of their regular attire.
+Abaya is a robe-like dress which is also commonly worn by them.

-The Muslim women are quite fond of wearing a bunch of earrings.
-Silver jewellery is popular among the Muslim women and they adorn themselves with neckpieces, bracelets and heavily jeweled chains.
+The Kashmiri Muslim women are quite fond of wearing chunky silver jewellery like neckpieces, bracelets and heavily jewelled chains.

 Kashmiri – Men Pheran

-The typical dress of a Kashmiris man both Hindu and Muslim is Pheran, a long loose gown hanging down below the knees.
-The men wear a skullcap, a close-fitting shalwar (Muslims) or churidar pyjama (Pandits).
+The typical dress of a Kashmiri men, both Hindu and Muslim, is Pheran, a long loose gown hanging down below the knees.
+The men wear a skullcap, a close-fitting shalwar (Muslims) or a churidar pyjama (Pandits).

-The traditional Hindu male garment pheran is always plain and has narrow sleeves and a left side breast-open collar with a kind of lapel or lace emerging from it.
+The traditional Hindu male garment Pheran is plain and has narrow sleeves and a left side breast-open collar with a lapel or lace emerging from it.

-The Pheran is a loosely fitted woollen garment which makes use of the Kangri.
-The Kangri is an earthen vessel which is filled with flaming coal.
+Pheran is made in a way that it loosely fits around the body to make room Kangri.
+Kangri is an earthen vessel which is filled with flaming coal and is worn under Pheran to keep warm during extreme weather conditions.
 The Pathani Suit, also referred to as Khan-dress, is popular among the Muslim men, especially in Srinagar.

 Turbans for Muslim Men

-Turbans are common among Muslim men.
+Turbans are common amongst Muslim men.
 Skull caps are prevalent, especially among the peasants and the Karakuli.
-Fur skull caps with the Pashmina shawls worn by men often symbolize royal lineage.
-The Muslim men wear lace-free shoes known as Gurgabis
+Fur skull caps with Pashmina shawls worn by men often symbolize royal lineage.
+The Muslim men wear lace-free shoes known as Gurgabis.

 Headgear for Hindu Male

-The turban is the traditional headgear of the Kashmiri Pandit males, though its use is very restricted now.
-This turban is not much different from the turban the Muslims wear except that the Pandits do not wear any scalp cap inside.
-The priest class among the Pandits would wear their turbans in almost the Namdhari Sikh style.
+Turban is the traditional headgear of Kashmiri Pandit males, though its use is very restricted now.
+The only difference between Kashmiri Pandit turban and Muslim turban is that Pandits do not wear any scalp cap inside.
+The priest class among the Pandits would wear their turbans in Namdhari Sikh style.

 The people who live on the hilly region of Kashmir are known as Gujjars.
-The women of Gujjar community wear the Kashmir dress which is similar with the dresses of women who live in the Turkish village.
-The Gujjar women are dressed in loose sleeved tunics (a full skirt) but they like loose sleeves with baggy salwars.
-They also wear a thick curtain over their face, which is long till their shoulders.
-The hair of the Gujjar woman, are knotted with more than one plaits, which they like to hang on the front side.
+The women of Gujjar community wear the Kashmir dress which is similar to the dress worn by women in the Turkish village.
+The Gujjar women are dressed in loose sleeved tunics (a full skirt) with baggy salwars.
+They also wear a thick curtain over their face which extends till their shoulders.
+Gujjar woman tie their hair in multiple plaits styled towards the front.

 The traditional dress of Jammu & Kashmir also includes the delicate Cashmere wool products and Kashmiri Shawls.
-These Shawls are popular in the world for the elegant material and exotic embroidery applied on them.
-The most precious of them are the Shawls prepared with Pashmina Wool which is also combined with the rabbit fur.
-Pashmina wool is obtained from the native Ibex that lives on the high altitude on 14,000 ft.
+These Shawls are popular all over the world for their elegant material and exotic embroidery.
+The most luxurious Shawls are prepared from Pashmina Wool which is also combined with rabbit fur.
+Pashmina wool is obtained from the native Ibex that lives on the high altitude of around 14,000 ft.

-It has been observed that over the years, the people of Jammu and Kashmir have adopted the dressing styles and habits of the west as well as those of other regional Indian cultures.
-However, there has been a revival in recent years as pherans have become part of modern fashion, and are worn by females of other areas of India as well
+It has been observed that over the years the people of Jammu and Kashmir have adopted the dressing styles and habits of the west as well as those of other regional Indian cultures.
+However, Pherans have made a comeback and become a part of the Indian modern fashion worn by females all over India.

-This is noticed primarily among the men who have appropriated the western attire to a great extent.
-Kashmiri men are also wearing the pheran as a fashionable outfit.
-Combined with jeans, the pheran has made its way into the office world.
-The modern pheran is not as wide and long as the traditional ankle or knee length versions and sometimes have side slits.
-Less men are wearing the pheran with a shalwar.
+It has been noticed that Kashmiri men have appropriated the western attire to a great extent.
+Kashmiri men are turned pheran as a fashionable outfit by combining it with jeans.
+Pheran has also made its way into the office world.
+The modern pheran is not as wide or long as the traditional version and sometimes has side slits.
+It has now become uncommon to wear pheran with a salwar.

 The saree gained popularity among the Hindu women after the 1930s Reform Movement.
-The Kashmiri youth adapting the western style prefer jeans and shirt .
-However, despite of these influences, the traditional Pheran continues to remain the symbol of the culture and couture of fashion in jammu and kashmir.
+The Kashmiri youth adapting the western style prefer jeans and shirt.
+Despite these influences, the traditional Pheran continues to remain the symbol of the culture and couture of fashion in Jammu and Kashmir.

-Mighty, endless, vast, abundant, clear, beautiful and pure….
-It is fashion in Jammu and Kashmir!!
+Mighty, endless, vast, abundant, beautiful and pure…. that is the fashion in Jammu and Kashmir!!